meangrape/otp/README.md

 General information on building and installing Erlang/OTP can be found in the [$ERL_TOP/HOWTO/INSTALL.md](HOWTO/INSTALL.md) document.

+***These instructions are specific to the Basho R16 release they are included with.
+Be sure to use the instructions for the release you are building!***

 Basho recommends configuring and building using the `otp_build` script found in the distribution's base directory.
 This script supports every reasonable option you'd use in production, and ensures that all components are